shahineb/ci-hackathon/README.md

 # Climate Informatics 2020 Data Challenge

 _In the context of the [Climate Informatics 2020 conference](https://ci2020.web.ox.ac.uk/home) data challenge, we attempt to predict visible imagery at night using thermal infra-red observation.
-More details on the challenge and datasets in [here](https://competitions.codalab.org/competitions/26644)_
+More details on the challenge and datasets in [here](https://competitions.codalab.org/competitions/26644).
+In this work, we propose to train a [pix2pix](https://phillipi.github.io/pix2pix/)-like cGANs at spectral domain translation._

 ## Getting started

-We propose to train a [pix2pix](https://phillipi.github.io/pix2pix/)-like cGANs at spectral domain translation.

 __From command line__